datacamp-content-public/datavizforhumanitarians/chapter1.md

 Let's do a scatterplot using the famous diamonds dataset.

 `@instructions`
 1. Explore how a size (carat) affects a diamonds price by creating a  scatterplot on these two variables in the diamonds data set.
-Put
+Put carat as x and price as y

 2. Explore how a diamonds clarity also affects it’s price